moustakas/legacyhalos/doc/README.rst

    catalog has optical photometry from SDSS/DR8 and no WISE photometry.)
 This step is documented in the `redmapper-sdssWISEphot.ipynb`_ notebook.

-2. *Assemble Legacy Surveys photometry for the redMaPPer centrals*
+2. *Assemble Legacy Surveys photometry for the redMaPPer centrals.*

-   Next, we assemble *grz* and *W1-W4* photometry from the `Legacy Surveys/DR6`_ and `Legacy Surveys/DR7`_ sweep files for the **dr8_run_redmapper_v6.3.1_lgt5_catalog.fit** parent catalog by submitting the `match-legacysurvey-redmapper.slurm`_ script at NERSC.
+   Next, we assemble *grz* and *W1-W4* photometry from the `Legacy Surveys/DR6`_ and `Legacy Surveys/DR7`_ sweep files for the **dr8_run_redmapper_v6.3.1_lgt5_catalog.fit** parent catalog using the `match-legacysurvey-redmapper.slurm`_ SLURM script.

-3. *Select the parent sample*
+3. *Select the parent sample.*

-   Third, build the parent sample of central galaxies as the set of galaxies in the *redMaPPer/v6.3.1* centrals catalog with high-fidelity, full-depth *grzW1W2* photometry from the Legacy Surveys.
+   Third, we build the parent sample of central galaxies as the set of galaxies in the *redMaPPer/v6.3.1* centrals catalog with high-fidelity, full-depth *grzW1W2* photometry from the Legacy Surveys.
 This step is documented in the `legacyhalos-sample-selection.ipynb`_ Jupyter notebook.